Eric-Wiegman/2_Meme-sorter-and-scorer/README.md

  the meme name and the other the lulz factor.

- Maven is used as the tool to perform the build and deploy the test (running the TestNG suite with the surefire plugin.
+ Maven is used as the tool to perform the build and deploy the test (running the TestNG suite with the surefire plugin).
 There seems to be a problem with my POM file, maven, or something related, which I am not able to solve.
 The surefile plugin is correctly defined in the POM file, but it is not being recognized by maven.
 Also, the 'mvn test' command line is not only not running the test, but it is also running some python script (presumably to do diagnostics) but that script refuses to run due to an invalid python syntax.

 3. Specified Project Requirements
 -------------------------------------------------------------